-A modification is proposed in the threshold calculation to obtain a better trade-off between encoding time reduction and coding loss for a large range of QP values.
+Additionally, the proposal is also tested for large QP values and a modification is proposed in the threshold calculation to obtain a better trade-off between encoding time reduction and coding loss for a large range of QP values.

 As in JVET-AE0057, the cost of coding a CU without splitting the CU at all is compared to a threshold.
 If the cost is higher than the threshold, MTT split will not be considered, which is claimed to reduce encoding runtime.
 The proposal is implemented on top of VTM 20.2 software and compared to VTM 20.2, the average BDR loss and runtimes reported in this contribution are as follows: